Helena Štáchová

 In addition, Štáchová worked as a voice actress as well.
 Notably, Štáchová provided the Czech language-voice of Lisa Simpson on the Czech version of the American animated sitcom, The Simpsons.

 Biography

-Štáchová, who was born in Prague in 1944, began performing at the Spejbl and Hurvínek Theatre after completing secondary school.
-She graduated from the Theatre Faculty of the Academy of Performing Arts (DAMU) and became a full member of the S+H theatre company in 1966.
+Štáchová was born in Prague on 18 November 1944.
+She began performing at the Spejbl and Hurvínek Theatre after completing secondary school.
+She graduated from the Theatre Faculty of the Academy of Performing Arts in Prague (DAMU) and became a full member of the S+H theatre company in 1966.
 She began performing the lead role of the puppet girl, Mánička, in 1967.
 Mánička, who quickly became a popular character, was a friend of the established father-son puppets, Spejbl and Hurvínek.